 High Powered Representation & Personalized Service

 When facing a criminal charge, you stand to lose your freedom, liberty, and personal assets.
-The stakes are far too high to leave your criminal defense representation to just any Georgia criminal lawyer.
+The stakes are far too high to leave your criminal defense representation to just any Georgia Criminal Lawyer.
 At the Law Office of Lawson and Berry, there is virtually no criminal case we cannot handle.
 Beyond our 50 combined years of experience, we have worked all across the state of Georgia and we bring a strong team to your defense!

 Why Lawson & Berry Make The Difference

 Ignoring the fact that Lawson and Berry and their team of Georgia Criminal Defense Attorneys have over 50 combined years of experience, there are numerous other reasons why our office makes the different.
 First, we firmly believe that a strong defense does not begin in the courtroom but rather as soon as a potential client is charged with a crime and that is why we offer free case evaluations.
 However, most reputable criminal defense law firms offer a free initial consultation but what they don't tell you is that you will be meeting with a case manager or administrator, not an actual attorney that will be working on your case.
 Then after that, the attorney just supervises the case manager and does not do the detailed work on the case.
-The Offices of Lawson and Berry handle our criminal cases very differently.
+Our Georgia Criminal Attorneys handle our criminal cases very differently.
 We believe that a licensed Attorney experienced in criminal defense should deal with your case at every stage.
 We do not allow any inexperienced people to work on your case.
 More importantly, when coming into our office, you will be matched with a Georgia Criminal Defense Lawyer who will cooperate with you and provide regular updates on your case.

 We work directly with every client through each stage of a criminal case.
 We combine our trial skills, negotiation tactics, and detailed familiarity with the community that might stand between you and a criminal conviction in Georgia.
 To help us understand your goals better, we ask what the most important things are to you.
 For example: